Mya (singer)

 Mya Marie Harrison (/ˈmaɪə/; born October 10, 1979), known professionally as Mýa, is an American singer, songwriter, dancer, and actress.
-She was born in Washington D.C. and studied ballet, jazz, and tap dance as a child.
+She was born in Washington, D.C. and studied ballet, jazz, and tap dance as a child.
 Her career began in television as a dance posse member on BET's Teen Summit.
 She signed with University Records, an imprint of Interscope Records to release her first album Mya (1998).
 The album was led by her first single, "It's All About Me" (featuring Sisqó), which peaked within the top ten of the Billboard Hot 100.
-Her subsequent collaborative singles, "Ghetto Supastar (That Is What You Are)" (with Pras and Ol' Dirty Bastard) and "Take Me There" (with Blackstreet and Mase) were also met with commercial success.
+Her subsequent collaborative singles, "Ghetto Supastar (That Is What You Are)" (with Pras and Ol' Dirty Bastard) and "Take Me There" (with Blackstreet and Mase), were also met with commercial success.

-Her second studio album, Fear of Flying (2000), peaked at number 15 on the Billboard 200 and received platinum certification by the Recording Industry Association of America (RIAA).
-It was supported by the singles "The Best of Me" (featuring Jadakiss), "Case of the Ex," and "Free."
-The following year, Mýa released the single "Lady Marmalade" with singers Christina Aguilera, Pink and rapper Lil' Kim for the 2001 musical film Moulin Rouge!.
-A cover of the recording by Labelle, it peaked on the Billboard Hot 100 and twelve international charts, and won Best Pop Collaboration with Vocals at the 44th Annual Grammy Awards.
+Her second studio album, Fear of Flying (2000), peaked at number 15 on the Billboard 200 and received platinum certification by the Recording Industry Association of America (RIAA); all three of its singles—"The Best of Me" (featuring Jadakiss), "Free" and "Case of the Ex"—entered the Billboard Hot 100, the latter of which peaked at number two.
+Released the following year, her cover of the song "Lady Marmalade" (with Christina Aguilera, Pink and Lil' Kim)—recorded for the 2001 musical film Moulin Rouge!—peaked atop the Billboard Hot 100, along with twelve international charts, and won Best Pop Collaboration with Vocals at the 44th Annual Grammy Awards.
 Mýa was granted wider creative control of her third studio album, Moodring (2003).
 The album spawned the singles "My Love Is Like...Wo" and "Fallen" and received gold certification by the RIAA.